szaumoor/ZSTweaks/README.md

 **Component 2100:** Make Sun Soul Ray from Sun Soul Monks damage improve slightly and do more damage to undead

-The maximum damage will grow to 6d8 at level 12, and 6 damage to undead, which is a very small bonus that doesn't scale, will increase by 2 points every time the power is upgraded.
+The maximum damage will grow to 6d8 at level 12, and 6 damage to undead, which is a very small bonus that doesn't scale.
+Now this bonus increases by 2 points every time the power is upgraded.

 **Component 2110:** Make Sun Soulbeam do more damage to undead: 12d6 instead of just 3 more damage than baseline.